sveltejs/kit/packages/migrate/README.md

 A CLI for migrating Svelte(Kit) codebases.

-Run it using
+Run it directly using:

 ```
 npx svelte-migrate [migration]
 ```

-Or if you're using `pnpm`:
+Or via the unified Svlete CLI with:

 ```
-pnpm dlx svelte-migrate [migration]
+npx sv migrate [migration]
 ```

 ## Migrations